 For instance, a worker in his or her 60s may have been assigned a residual functional capacity (RFC), the things that he or she can still do despite a severe impairment, for only sedentary work.
 However due to his or her age and in light of past experience, education, available jobs, and training the worker may be entitled to a medical-vocational allowance despite his or her ability to work.
 This individual may be able to collect both unemployment and Social Security benefits.

 However, collecting from both sources can have collateral effects.
 Income from unemployment can reduce the amount one receives in SSI benefits.
 Furthermore, an ALJ or claims examiner may not your applications to both benefits programs and use it to impeach your credibility.
 Therefore, you should always consult with an experienced Social Security Disability attorney before taking any action regarding receiving simultaneous Social Security and unemployment benefits.

 Should I try to hide that I’m applying for both Social Security benefits and unemployment?

 The worst thing you could do for your eligibility for either program is to lie about your ability to work, the nature of your disability, or to conceal the fact that you made claims for both types of benefits.
 Aside from having your application rejected, a number of other consequences can be imposed on those that engage in fraud.
 You may be required to pay the government back for benefits already received.
 In other situations, a prison sentence may be possible.

-Before you take any action, contact an experienced Social Security Disability attorney.
+Before you take any action, contact an experienced Fayetteville AR disability lawyer.
 For more than 20 years Ken Kieklak has helped hard-working Arkansans who have developed a severe condition or impairment with SSDI and SSI.
 To schedule a free and confidential consultation at the Law Practice of Ken Kieklak call (479) 251-7767 or contact us online.